Ecomott-DataAnalytics/VoiceNote/README.md

 # VoiceNote

-VoiceNote is a Flask-based web application that provides audio and video transcription services using the Faster Whisper model.
+VoiceNote is a Flask-based web application that provides audio and video transcription services using OpenAI Whisper or the Faster Whisper model.
 It leverages GPU acceleration for efficient processing and uses Celery for asynchronous task management.

 ## Features

 - Transcribe audio and video files using Faster Whisper
 - Support for multiple languages (including auto-detection)
+- Choice of Engine (Faster-Whisper, OpenAI-Whisper)
-- Choice of model sizes (Large-v3 and Medium)
+- Choice of model sizes (Large-v3 and Turbo, Medium)
 - Asynchronous processing with real-time progress updates
 - GPU acceleration for faster transcription
 - Web interface for easy file upload and result retrieval